Middle Tennessee vs. Southern Miss NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Middle Tennessee and its opponents have combined to put up more than 48 points in five of six games this season.
+- Middle Tennessee and its opponents have gone over the current 48-point total in five of six games (83.3%) this season.

 - Southern Miss' games have gone over 48 points in only one opportunity this season.

-- Saturday's over/under is 4.3 points higher than the combined 43.7 PPG average of the two teams.

-- The 57.1 points per game these two squads have allowed their opponents to score this season are 9.1 more than the 48 over/under in this contest.
+- The combined points per game average of the two teams, 43.7, is 4.3 points fewer than Saturday's over/under.

-- Blue Raiders games this season feature an average total of 58.3 points, a number 10.3 points higher than Saturday's over/under.
+- The average total in Blue Raiders games this season is 58.3, 10.3 points above Saturday's over/under of 48.

-- The 48-point over/under for this game is 1.4 points below the 49.4 points per game average total in Golden Eagles games this season.
+- The 49.4 PPG average total in Golden Eagles games this season is 1.4 points more than this game's over/under.

 Middle Tennessee Stats and Trends